Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Acknowledgments

 \section{Acknowledgments}

 The author thanks Alex Zhanov for technical assistance.
-The author also would like to acknowledge the assistance of AI (Open AI"s ChatGPT5) for editorial and formatting support during the preparation of the manuscript.
+The author also would like to acknowledge the assistance of AI (OpenAI's ChatGPT5) for editorial and formatting support during the preparation of the manuscript.
 All scientific results, interpretations and conclusions are solely those of the author.